mssalstrom/Group5-repo-projects/README.md

 <!-- ABOUT THE PROJECT -->
 # Introduction
 ### Purpose
-> This document provides detailed instructions for testing a provided web application using selenium.
-Selenium is a library and suite of tools used to build test for web applications.
+> This document provides detailed instructions for testing a provided web application using Selenium, BDD testing with Behave, Postman and Python's Request Library, TDD, and Playwright.

 ### Contributers
 - Dmytro Holovnia - Developer